Tomatoes are not hard to grow, they are incredibly productive in summer, and very versatile to use in the kitchen.

 Be sure to store fresh tomatoes at room temperature.
 Avoid refrigeration, as this causes tomatoes to lose their flavour.

 Tomatoes find their way into many different recipes.
-This oven baked tomato soup version, transformed into a delicious soup, is always a hit with the entire family!
+This oven baked tomato soup version is always a hit with the entire family!
+A thicker version of this soup is a perfect tomato sauce!

 Oven baked tomato soup